qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

     QgsProject.instance().addMapLayer(layer)

-Layers are destroyed automatically on exit, however if you want to delete the layer explicitly, use:
+If you want to delete the layer use:

 .. code-block:: python